PhenoAppsArchive/AndroidLibraryUser/README.md

 Android Library User is a minimal Android Phone and Tablet app.
 It is the scaffolding used to test an [Android Library](https://developer.android.com/studio/projects/android-library.html) called Android Library.

-Android Library provides a utility class and a change log class.
+Android Library provides a utility class and a change log class and is a thin wrapper around the impressive [Zebra Crossing Project](https://github.com/zxing/zxing).

 ### Developer
 Peter J. Rosario - [peterrosario@ksu.edu](mailto:peterrosario@ksu.edu)